nimezhu/nucle/README.md

 ```
 It will start a server http://127.0.0.1:8611 and the nucle3d file url will be http://127.0.0.1:8611/get/file.nucle3d.
 Then, input this file URL in Nucleome Browser Chromosome 3D Structure viewer.
 The 3D structure will be shown in this panel.
+If 8611 port is occupied by another nucleserver program or other program.
+You can start with -p parameter to set this web service to another port.

 version 0.0.1
 ```